 - Local bargaining requires open dialogue that builds trust and a balanced bargaining position between the employer and the staff representatives.
 The primary operating model should be willingness to take initiative to find the best possible solutions that promote the interests of both the company and employees and their reconciliation while considering local needs. - 2.
-At the company group level, while considering the mandatory provisions of the law, exceptions concerning the following stipulations of the collective agreement may be agreed: - notwithstanding the stipulations in section 6, it may be agreed that the regular working time is, on average, as set out in subsection 1 of section 6 (e.g. working time bank) - competence development outside the regular working time, as referred to in subsection 9 of section 6 - the monitoring period for flexible working hours, as referred to in subsection 12 of section 6

-- the organisation of night work on a regular basis, as referred to in section subsection 13 - stipulations concerning the adjusted working hours, as referred to in section 7 - exchanging overtime compensation for time off, as referred to in subsection 8 of section 12 - stipulations concerning lunch, as referred to in section 11. - of the provisions in section 25 on the annual leave so that the five-day annual leave week can be adopted so that the annual holiday pay, holiday compensation and holiday bonus are not reduced. - stipulations concerning holiday bonus and annual leave sabbatical, as referred to in sections 26 and 27. - Provisions of Appendix 5 apply to weekend work and special work locations. - Matters of Appendix 8 which may, according to section 9 of the protocol of pay discussions, be agreed differently.
+At the company group level, while considering the mandatory provisions of the law, exceptions concerning the following stipulations of the collective agreement may be agreed: - notwithstanding the stipulations in section 6, it may be agreed that the regular working time is, on average, as set out in subsection 1 of section 6 (e.g. working time bank) - competence development outside the regular working time, as referred to in subsection 9 of section 6 - the monitoring period for flexible working hours, as referred to in subsection 12 of section 6 - stipulations concerning the adjusted working hours, as referred to in section 7 - exchanging overtime compensation for time off, as referred to in subsection 8 of section 12 - stipulations concerning lunch, as referred to in section 11. - of the provisions in section 25 on the annual leave so that the five-day annual leave week can be adopted so that the annual holiday pay, holiday compensation and holiday bonus are not reduced. - stipulations concerning holiday bonus and annual leave sabbatical, as referred to in sections 26 and 27. - Provisions of Appendix 5 apply to weekend work and special work locations. - Matters of Appendix 8 which may, according to section 9 of the protocol of pay discussions, be agreed differently.